 Although oriented on armed conflict, the Montreux Document states that its recommended good practices may also be instructive for post-conflict situations and for other, comparable situations.
 Further, although addressed to States, the good practices may be of value for other entities such as international organizations, NGOs and companies that contract for private security services, as well as for PMCs and PSCs.
 Although the Montreux Document is not a binding international agreement, the U.S. Government recognizes the existing legal obligations described in the document and the value of its recommended good practices.
 DoD's regulations covering PSCs are reviewed for consistency with the Montreux Document and we are work with other agencies of the U.S. Government for consistency throughout the government and to promote the Montreux Document internationally.

 Regulation of Private Military and Private Security Services by the United States began before Montreux and has continued since then.
-DoD believes that its policy, directives, instructions, the requirement for compliance with the ANSI standard for PSCs and its other contracting and regulatory practices implement all of the provisions of the Montreux Document for contracting States.
+DoD believes that its policy, directives, instructions, the requirement for compliance with the ANSI or ISO standard for PSCs and its other contracting and regulatory practices implement all of the provisions of the Montreux Document for contracting States.
 These can be found in the U.S. Laws and Defense Department Directives and Instructions cited above.
 PSC specific elements include the determination of services, selection and vetting of PSCs, accounting for weapons and other materiel, Rules for the Use of Force, training, and applicability of Host Nation Law.
-Other elements of national law and standard clauses required by the Federal Acquisition Regulations apply to all contractors accompanying the force or providing operational support.
+Other elements of national law and standard clauses required by the Federal Acquisition Regulations and Defense supplements (DFARS) apply to all contractors accompanying the force or providing operational support.
 These laws and implementing clauses cover elements such anti-human trafficking, other personnel welfare provisions, measures against bribery and corruption, and contract management and oversight.
-The most significant development specifically intended to support U.S. implementation the Good Principles of the Montreux Document is the consensus based performance standard for PSC operations, described above.
+The most significant development specifically intended to support U.S. implementation the Good Principles of the Montreux Document are the consensus based performance standards for PSC operations, described above.